Israelites Enslaved in Egypt (5 reasons why)

 The Story Begins With Joseph (Geneses 46)

 One of the most famous stories in the Bible is the Exodus.
-The story tells how Moses freed the Israelites from Egyptian slavery.
+The story tells how Moses freed the Israelites enslaved in Egypt.
 However, we wonder why they became enslaved in Egypt.

 The brothers resolved to get rid of their pesky little brother by selling him to an Ishmaelite band traveling to Egypt.
 Joseph was sold to an Egyptian captain named Potiphar.

-An interesting story is told in rabbinic texts.
+An interesting story is told in Rabbinic texts.
 Potiphar’s wife, Zelikah, once invited some female friends to a banquet.
 While they were cutting their food, she summoned Joseph.
 The women looked up, stunned.
 Some even cut their hands in amazement.
 They said: “This is not a mortal; this is a noble angel!”
 (Qur’an 12:31-32) Zelikah then asked her friends, “What would you do if you saw him every day, like I do?”

 Later, a severe famine forced Joseph’s ten brothers to travel to Egypt to buy food.
-They had to obtain permission from the Viceroy (Joseph) to buy grain.
+They had to get permission from the Viceroy (Joseph) to buy grain.
 Joseph was still angry with them for selling him into slavery.
 However, eventually, he forgave his brothers.

 Pharaoh allowed Joseph to bring his whole family to Egypt.